-We decide that we will love ourselves when we can move past a history of abuse, when we are at our ideal weight, when we have a job we like, or when we have a decent, loving relationship.
+Often we decide that we will love ourselves when we can move past a history of abuse, when we are at our ideal weight, when we have a job we like, or when we have a decent, loving relationship.

 We place conditions on ourselves and effectively put our lives on hold, deciding that we will be someone of worth only when we have achieved x, y or z.

 Now in my 30’s, I still have issues I’m working through.